Lemba people: Migration into Africa

 The Lemba claim that they settled in Tanzania and Kenya, building what was referred to as another Sena, or "Sena II".
 Others supposedly settled in Malawi, where their descendants reside today.
 Some settled in Mozambique, eventually migrating to Zimbabwe and South Africa.
-They claim that their ancestors constructed Great Zimbabwe, now preserved as a monument.
-Ken Mufuka, a Zimbabwean archaeologist, believes that either the Lemba or the Venda may have participated in this architectural project but he does not believe that they were solely responsible for its completion.
-Writer Tudor Parfitt thinks that they may have helped construct the massive city.

-Most academics who are experts in this field believe that the construction of the enclosure at Great Zimbabwe is largely attributable to the ancestors of the indigenous Shona.
-Such works were typical of their ancestral civilizations.
+They also claim that their ancestors constructed Great Zimbabwe, now preserved as a monument.
+While some scholars, including Zimbabwean archaeologist Ken Mufuka, as well as writer Tudor Parfitt believe that either the Lemba or the Venda may have participated in the construction of Great Zimbabwe, most academics who are experts in this field believe that the construction of the enclosure at Great Zimbabwe is largely attributable to the ancestors of other Shona peoples.
+Such works are noted as typical of their ancestral civilizations.